aaronauyoong/code-refactor-exercise/README.md

 - Modified the main image tag from <div> to <figure>, and added a <figcaption> to aid with accessibility.
 Note that<figcaption> is made to "display: none;" so it does not visually appear on the webpage, but accessibility options will allow it to be read.
 - Fixed the broken link for Search Engine Optimization in the new <nav> segment, so it leads to the correct part of the webpage.
 - Added &nbsp;&nbsp; to separate each link in the <nav> segment.
+- Added class="footer h2" to style <h2> in the footer.

 ## Enhancements made (CSS)
 - Added comments to highlight key areas, for easier notation for future developers who may work on this code.